wlittler/HTMLIntroductory/syllabus/01 What is HTML.md

 ## Day 1 - Follow Along Demonstration of elements of HTML page.

-On our first day we will create an HTML file and start adding elements, cover the normal document flow of elements, bring in outside pictures, fonts, and view the code on the browser's developer tool.
-Hands-on exercise: we will cover the elements of a basic webpage.
+On our first day we will create an HTML file and start adding elements, cover the normal document flow of elements, bring in outside pictures, fonts, and view the code on the browser's developer tool throught a hands on exercise.

 ### Homework for day 1